-There are a couple of things I want to make clear from the beginning which really got on my nerves reading different blogs trying to teach you how to learn Japanese – There are multiple ways to achieve your goal – There are many different sources which offer great ways to learn Japanese – If you like something, stick with it – I’m nowhere near the point where I would say that the stuff I’m doing and using for my Japanese studies is the perfect way to go.
+There are a couple of things I want to make clear from the beginning which really got on my nerves reading different blogs trying to teach you how to learn Japanese – There are multiple ways to achieve your goal – There are many different sources that offer great ways to learn Japanese – If you like something, stick with it – I’m nowhere near the point where I would say that the stuff I’m doing and using for my Japanese studies is the perfect way to go.
 But it’s the right stuff for me and maybe for you too.
 Just some friendly tips from one Nerd to another which may save you a lot of time and money!

-If you buy the books through my links, I’ll get a small referral fee which will be used to buy even more awesome books for review.)
+If you buy the books through my links, I’ll get a small referral fee which will be used to buy even more awesome books for review.

 1. Learn Hiragana and Katakana